danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Clicking 'older posts' changes the path to `/pages/2` etc.
 - Prevent incorrect article paths from displaying an empty page
 - Add conditional loading to the article page to handle errors gracefully
-- Add loads of articles (hundreds of poems & Shakespeare's sonnets?) to demonstrate scalability
 - Diff check the styling between static & react versions
 - Check article bodies for errors
 - Turn each author into a page of previews by that author